vrushank1405/sortedset.js/README.md

   adds new element `x` to the beginning of the array and returns the new array length

 You are _**not**_ allowed to use external JavaScript libraries.
-Do not worry about sorting or runtime efficiency as we are trying to see if you can take the basic JavaScript building blocks and write a solution to solve a problem.
+Do not worry about efficiency in sorting or runtime (e.g. O(n²) vs O(log n)) as we are trying to see if you can take the basic JavaScript building blocks and write a solution to solve a problem.